Anand-1912/GitHubActionsLab/QuickNotes.md

     working-directory: Scripts
     run: chmod +x hello.sh  #in unix based runners only
   - name: run-the-script
-    working-directory: Scripts #if hello.sh is present in the "Scripts" directory
+    working-directory: Scripts #if hello.sh is present in the "Scripts" (case senstive) directory
-    run: ./hello.sh
+    run: ./hello.sh    # If /Scripts is present in PATH (System Variable) then "./" is not required

 ```